t-siri/portfolio-2021/_pages/work/kindred-admin.md

 {% contentfor outcome %}
 We did high fidelity prototypes.
 These prototypes included multiple UX solutions for multiple use cases such as the dashboard, tables and file upload.

-Once we have prototyped, the developers started the frontend development and I customised the styling using Harmony's Library.
+The developers started the frontend development and I customised the styling using Harmony's Library.
 I styled using SCSS and with Harmony's pre-defined styles I was able to accomplish these customisations rapidly.
 {% endcontentfor %}